You understand the importance of feedback to your organization. That’s why you’re eager to develop an employee engagement survey.

 - Increase internal promotion of job vacancies and encourage employees to apply for roles on other teams

-I am fairly rewarded (e.g. pay, promotion) for my contributions to this organization.
+I am fairly rewarded (e.g. pay, promotion, training) for my contributions to this organization.

 Are your employees fairly compensated?
 If they aren’t, they can find out pretty easily by checking online or taking interviews with other companies.

 In fact, switching jobs is becoming the most effective way to get a raise.

 Instead of waiting around for a 2% raise a year, employees are going out to market and getting higher-paying roles for the same work (or a promotion) from other companies.

 How can you ensure your employees don’t leave?

 Regularly conduct salary benchmarking exercises to ensure you’re compensating your employees fairly.

 If you can afford it, consider paying your employees more.